 Consider Other Body Measurements

-While BMI often provides some insight into whether you're underweight, at a healthy weight, or overweight or obese, it's not the only worthwhile measurement.
+While BMI often provides some insight into whether you're underweight, at a healthy weight, or living with overweight or obesity, it's not the only worthwhile measurement.
 Consider consulting a professional for a body composition test to see how much of your weight comes from lean mass, like muscle, and how much comes from fat.
 Ask for skinfold caliper measurements, a BodPod scan, underwater weighing or DEXA scans; these measurements can give you an accurate read on your body fat levels.

 A professional can also conduct tests to measure your strength and aerobic fitness to get more insight into your health.
-These tests can identify potential health issues -- like metabolic obesity or poor cardiovascular health -- you won't get by looking at BMI alone, so you can set appropriate goals to improve your health.
+These tests can identify potential health issues -- like poor cardiovascular health -- you won't get by looking at BMI alone, so you can set appropriate goals to improve your health.

 - Centers for Disease Control and Prevention: About Adult BMI